tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 *  `200` is the HTTP status code.
 *  `$ref` is actually a reference to another part of your implementation where the response is defined.
 (Swagger has a lot of `$ref` references like this to keep your code clean and to facilitate re-use.)

 It can take quite a while to figure out the Swagger specification.
-Give yourself a couple of weeks and a lot of example specification files to look at, especially in the context of the actual API you're documenting.
+Give yourself a couple of weeks and a lot of example specification documents to look at, especially in the context of the actual API you're documenting.
 Remember that the Swagger specification is general enough to describe nearly every REST API, so some parts may be more applicable than others.

 When you're implementing the specification, instead of working in a text editor, you can write your code in the [Swagger editor](http://editor.swagger.io/).
-The Swagger Editor dynamically validates whether the specification file you're creating is valid.
+The Swagger Editor dynamically validates whether the specification document you're creating is valid.

 <img src="images/swagger_editor_pic.png" alt="Swagger Editor" />

 While you're coding in the Swagger Editor, if you make an error, you can quickly fix it before continuing, rather than waiting until a later time to run a build and sort out errors.

-For your specification file's format, you have the choice of working in either JSON or YAML.
+For your specification document's format, you have the choice of working in either JSON or YAML.
 The previous code sample is in [YAML](http://yaml.org/).
 YAML refers to "YAML Ain't Markup Language,” meaning YAML doesn't have any markup tags (`<>`), as is common with other markup languages such as XML.

 YAML depends on spacing and colons to establish the object syntax.
 This makes the code more human-readable, but it's also trickier to get the spacing right.

 ## Manual or automated?

-So far I've been talking about creating the Swagger specification file as if it's the technical writer's task and requires manual coding in a text editor based on close study of the specification.
-That's how I approached it, but developers can also automate the specification file through annotations in the programming source code.
+So far I've been talking about creating the Swagger specification document as if it's the technical writer's task and requires manual coding in a text editor based on close study of the specification.
+That's how I approached it, but developers can also automate the specification document through annotations in the programming source code.

 This developer-centric may make sense if you have a large number of APIs and it's not practical for technical writers to create this documentation.
 If this is the case, make sure you get access to the source code to make edits to the annotations.
 Otherwise, your developers will be writing your docs (which can be good but usually is disastrous).

 Swagger offers a variety of libraries that you can add to your programming code.
 See [Comparison of Automatic API Code Generation Tools For Swagger](https://apievangelist.com/2015/06/06/comparison-of-automatic-api-code-generation-tools-for-swagger/) by API Evangelist.
 He mentions [Swagger Codegen](http://editor.swagger.io/), [REST United](http://restunited.com/), [Restlet Studio](http://studio.restlet.com/), and [APIMATIC](https://apimatic.io/).

-These libraries, specific to your programming language, will parse through your code's annotations and generate a specification file.
+These libraries, specific to your programming language, will parse through your code's annotations and generate a specification document.
 Of course, someone has to know exactly what annotations to add and how to add them (the process isn't too unlike Javadoc's comments and annotations).
 Then someone has to write content for each of the annotation's values (describing the endpoint, the parameters, and so on).

 In short, there's nothing "automatic" about writing docs &mdash; the automated part is having the Codegen libraries generate the spec.
 Still, many developers get excited about this approach because it offers a way to generate documentation from code annotations, which is what developers have been doing for years with other programming languages such as Java (using [Javadoc](http://www.oracle.com/technetwork/articles/java/index-137868.html)) or C++ (using [Doxygen](http://www.stack.nl/~dimitri/doxygen/)).
 They usually feel that generating documentation from the code results in less documentation drift.
 Docs are likely to remain up to date if the doc is tightly coupled with the code.

-Although you can generate your specification file from code annotations, not everyone agrees that this is the best approach.
-In [Undisturbed REST: A Guide to Designing the Perfect API](https://www.mulesoft.com/lp/ebook/api/restbook), [Michael Stowe](https://twitter.com/mikegstowe) recommends that teams implement the specification by hand and then treat the specification file as a contract that developers use when doing the actual coding.
+Although you can generate your specification document from code annotations, not everyone agrees that this is the best approach.
+In [Undisturbed REST: A Guide to Designing the Perfect API](https://www.mulesoft.com/lp/ebook/api/restbook), [Michael Stowe](https://twitter.com/mikegstowe) recommends that teams implement the specification by hand and then treat the specification document as a contract that developers use when doing the actual coding.
 This approach is often referred to as "spec-first development."

-In other words, developers consult the specification file to see what the parameter names should be called, what the responses should be, and so on.
-After this contract has been established, Stowe says you can then put the annotations in your code to auto-generate the specification file.
+In other words, developers consult the specification document to see what the parameter names should be called, what the responses should be, and so on.
+After this contract has been established, Stowe says you can then put the annotations in your code to auto-generate the specification document.

 Too often, development teams quickly jump to coding the API endpoints, parameters, and responses without doing much user testing or research into whether the API aligns with what users want.
 Since versioning APIs is extremely difficult (you have to support each new version going forward with full backwards compatibility to previous versions), you want to avoid the "fail fast" approach that is so commonly embraced with agile.
 There's nothing worse than releasing a new version of your API that invalidates endpoints or parameters used in previous releases.